CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

    ```

 {{< /tab >}}
 {{< /tabs >}}

 ### DHCP Relay for IPv4 in an EVPN Symmetric Environment without MLAG

-In multi-tenant EVPN symmetric environments without MLAG, the VLAN interface (SVI) IPv4 address is typically unique on each leaf switch, which does not require RFC 3527 configuration.
+In a multi-tenant EVPN symmetric routing environment without MLAG, the VLAN interface (SVI) IPv4 address is typically unique on each leaf switch, which does not require RFC 3527 configuration.

 The following example:

-- Configures the SVIs vlan10 and vlan20, the underlay interfaces swp51-swp52, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of INTF_CMD list to service DHCP packets.
+- Configures the SVIs vlan10 and vlan20, the underlay interfaces swp51 and swp52, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of INTF_CMD list to service DHCP packets.
 - Sets the DHCP server IP address to 10.1.10.104.

 {{< tabs "TabID369 ">}}
 {{< tab "NVUE Commands ">}}